 - Investments valued at market price at period end provided by the investment custodian, Northern Trust.
 Bloomberg is used to ascertain that investments are traded in active markets, with no over the counter assets requiring modelling.
 Some deposits disclosed as cash under Irish GAAP have been reclassified to investments under Solvency II determined by the deposits' Complementary Identification Code ("CIC").
 Accrued interest has been reallocated to investments from any other assets as required under Solvency II. - Reinsurance recoverables reinsurers' share of technical provision is valued on a cash flow basis under Solvency II.
 This balance includes provisions for reinsurance premiums payable on bound but unincepted business, as well expected reinsurance recoveries on that business.
 See section D.2 Technical Provision. - Insurance and intermediaries' receivables premium receivable from members, recognised as insurance receivables under Irish GAAP, forms part of the best estimate technical provisions under Solvency II.
-See section D.2 Technical Provisions. - Receivables (trade, not insurance) the additional amount under Solvency II relates to non-insurance intercompany receivable balances with Standard Re.
-In the Irish GAAP balance sheet, this noninsurance balance is combined with the quota share balance with Standard Re and is disclosed as an aggregate intercompany payable under Liabilities. - Any other assets accrued premium income is reclassified to technical provision under Solvency II.
+See section D.2 Technical Provisions. - Any other assets accrued premium income is reclassified to technical provision under Solvency II.
 See section D.2 Technical Provision.